pangweiwei/slua/README.md

 ##How to remote debug

-ldb is powerful tool shiped with slua 1.0, you can find it in slua/debugger directory, win subdir for Windows, mac subdir for MacOSX.
+ldb is powerful tool shiped with slua 1.0 (you can find the source from here https://github.com/pangweiwei/sluadbg), a procompiled binary file is in slua/debugger directory, win subdir for Windows, mac subdir for MacOSX.
 It's a cmd-line tool that accept form of cmd-line as below:

 on OSX